Skip to Main Content

 Welcome!

-This guide contains information to the library resources on Native Americans and Indigenous People worldwide.
+Welcome to the library research guide Native American and Indigenous studies.
 The Native American Studies collection is located in the Ethnic and Gender Studies Collection of the UCSB Library.
 It is located on the second floor, Ocean Side of the library.

 Chumash Land Acknowledgement